euphony-io/euphony/PREREQUISITE.md

 <details>
     <summary>Show details</summary>

-So, if you wanna use this library in the right way, you should check your permission manually in app configuration.That's because after Android 6.0 Marshmallow, Android introduced a new permissions model that lets apps request permissions from the user at runtime, rather than prior to installation.
+So, if you wanna use this library in the right way, you should check your permission manually in app configuration.
+That's because after Android 6.0 Marshmallow, Android introduced a new permissions model that lets apps request permissions from the user at runtime, rather than prior to installation.

 You can read a below docs to check details.[https://developer.android.com/training/permissions/usage-notes?hl=en](https://developer.android.com/training/permissions/usage-notes?hl=en)